ErenAta16/quickinsight_library/README.md

 }
 ```

-## 🚀 Quick Test
+## Quick Test

-Want to verify QuickInsights is working?
-Run this simple test:
+Want to verify QuickInsights v0.3.0 is working?
+Run this comprehensive test:

 ```python
 import quickinsights as qi